emqx/emqx-docs/en_US/getting-started/dashboard-ee.md

   - Memory: The current memory/maximum memory used by the Erlang VM, **where the maximum memory is automatically applied to the system by EMQX depending on the resource usage**.
   - Max Fds: Allow the current session/process to open the number of file handles.
 If this value is too small, it will limit the EMQX concurrency performance.
-When it is far less than the maximum number of connections authorized by the license, please refer to the tuning or contact the EMQ technical staff to modify;
+When it is far less than the maximum number of connections authorized by the license, please refer to the tuning or contact the EMQ technical staff to modify it;
   - Erlang Process, Connections, Topics, Subscriptions, Retained, Share Subscription: It is divided into two groups by `/` which are the current value and the maximum value.

 ![image-20200304161123450](./assets/dashboard-ee/image-20200304161123450.png)